Datona-Labs/datona/README.md

 Download the recommended version from [nodejs.org](https://nodejs.org/en/) and install it with the default installation options.

 ### Install Datona
-Open a command prompt then type:
+Open a terminal window then type:
 ```
 npm install datona -g
 ```